-The original DigiTimes report mentioned that these LCD display orders were for a 13in display - suggesting that a 13in MacBook could be in the works at Apple and this later report seems to confirm that, although there is some confusion as to whether this is a new MacBook or a new MacBook Air.
+The original DigiTimes report mentioned that these LCD display orders were for a 13in display - suggesting that a 13in MacBook could be in the works at Apple and this later report seems to confirm that, although as we have already said, there is some confusion as to whether this is a new MacBook or a new MacBook Air.

 2018 MacBook: Price